chris-noel-chan/large-data-website/_posts/2013-11-12-recumbent.md

 title: Recumbent
 layout: default
 category: leisure
-description: "*Recumbent bikes* are designed to be ridden in a reclined position.
+description: "Recumbent bikes are designed to be ridden in a reclined position.
 They are more ergonomic and aerodynamic."
 thumb: mtb-colorize1.svg
 source: http://en.wikipedia.org/wiki/Recumbent_bicycle
 ---